-Although the direct causes for the development of AAAs are not fully understood, studies have suggested that smoking,^{3, 41, 42} atherosclerosis,^{43, 44} degeneration of the aortic wall,2 and inflammation^{45, 46} may all contribute to the development of AAAs.
-In addition to the genetically linked connective tissue disorders (e.g. Ehlers-Danlos syndrome), evidence suggesting that genetics and family history play a role in AAA development have continued to emerge, with polymorphisms in several genes associated with AAA development being identified.^{3, 47-51}
+Although the direct causes for the development of AAAs are not fully understood, studies have suggested that smoking, atherosclerosis, degeneration of the aortic wall, and inflammation may all contribute to the development of AAAs.
+In addition to the genetically-linked connective tissue disorders (e.g., Ehlers-Danlos syndrome), evidence suggesting that genetics and family history play a role in AAA development have continued to emerge, with polymorphisms in several genes associated with AAA development being identified.3, 47-51

-While the expansion rate of AAAs can vary substantially, the rate of expansion accelerates for larger aneurysms.52 Rapid rate of aneurysm expansion greater than 1 cm per year is commonly used in decision-making about elective repair of AAAs less than 5.5 cm but the predictive value of expansion as an index of rupture risk is less clear.53
+While the expansion rate of AAAs can vary substantially, the rate of expansion accelerates for larger aneurysms.
+Rapid rate of aneurysm expansion of more than 1 cm per year is commonly used in decision making about elective repair of AAAs that are smaller than 5.5 cm, but the predictive value of expansion as an index of rupture risk is less clear.

 The annual risk of aneurysm rupture varies substantially among individuals.
-A recent analysis of individual patient-level data found that each 0.5 cm increase in aneurysm diameter results in an increased growth rate of 0.5 mm/year and that rupture rates doubled.54 Further, among males with a 3.0 cm AAA, the average growth rate was 1.3 mm/year, and for those with a 5.0 cm AAA the growth rate increased to 3.6 mm/year.
-Rupture rates similarly increased from 0.05 per 100 person-years in men with AAAs 3.0 in diameter to 0.64 per 100 person-years in those with a 5.0 cm AAA.
-Although women have a much lower prevalence of AAAs, they are up to 4 times more likely to have their aneurysms rupture than men.^{26, 54}
+A recent metaanalysis of individual patient data found that each 0.5-cm increase in aneurysm diameter results in an increased growth rate of 0.5 mm/year and a doubled rupture rate.
+Further, among males with a 3.0 cm AAA, the average growth rate was 1.3 mm/year, and for those with a 5.0 cm AAA, the growth rate increased to 3.6 mm/year.
+Rupture rates similarly increased from 0.05 per 100 person-years in men with a 3.0 cm AAA to 0.64 per 100 person-years in those with a 5.0 cm AAA.
+Although women have a much lower prevalence of AAAs, they are up to 4 times more likely to have their aneurysms rupture than men.